Steve Furtado

-Steve Furtado (born 22 November 1994) is a professional footballer who plays as a right back for CSKA 1948.
-Born in France, he represents the Cape Verde national football team.
+Steve José Furtado Pereira (born 22 November 1994) is a professional footballer who plays as a right back for Liga I club Farul Constanța.
+Born in France, he plays the Cape Verde national football team.

 Club career

 Furtado joined US Orléans on 25 June 2017 after a successful spell with US Créteil-Lusitanos.
 He made his professional debut for Orléans in a 3–1 Ligue 2 win over AS Nancy on 28 July 2017.
 In July 2022 Furtado signed a contract with CSKA 1948.

 International career

-Born in France, Furtado is of Cape Verdean descent.
+Born in France, Furtado is Cape Verdean by descent.
 On 1 October 2020, Furtado was called by Cape Verde.
 He debuted for Cape Verde in a friendly 2–1 win over Andorra on 7 October 2020.